-Fonseka has his supporters.
-The country’s influential Buddhist monks have said the government would regret its action after police arrested a dozen of their number who demanded the release of Fonseka.
-The National Bhikku Front accused Rajapakse of committing an “unforgivable sin” when police beat and arrested 12 monks staging a fast outside Colombo’s main railway station in support of Fonseka.
+The country’s influential Buddhist monks have said the government would regret its action after police arrested a dozen people demanding the release of Fonseka.
+The National Bhikku Front accused Rajapakse of committing an “unforgivable sin” when police beat up and arrested 12 monks staging a fast outside Colombo’s main railway station in support of Fonseka.
 NBF head Dambara Amila said “the government will have to pay for this.”
-The monks said they planned a mass rally to keep up pressure on the government.
+The monks said they planned a mass rally to keep up the pressure.

 There are also signs Rajapakse wants to create a new political dynasty in Sri Lanka as he grooms his eldest son Namal for high office.
-Namal is contesting the election in the family’s home southern constituency of Hambantota.
+Namal is contesting the election in the family’s southern constituency of Hambantota.
 Namal, who turns 24 on Sunday, promotes himself as an ideological successor to his father, and is hoping his father’s personal popularity will rub off on him and ensure a resounding poll win for his ruling Freedom Alliance party.
-According to his website Namal said he wanted “to protect for future generations the freedom won” by his father.
-Rajapakse Senior addressing a rally for Namal on Monday and images of the pair have been prominent in local newspapers and television.
+Namal said he wanted to protect for future generations the freedom won by his father.
+Rajapakse senior addressed a rally for Namal on Monday and images of the pair have been prominent in local newspapers and television.

 The 64-year-old Rajapakse now has a second six year term to bed in his agenda and groom his successor.
-He and his allies are hoping to get 150 seats in the parliament election which will give him a two-thirds majority and the ability to change the constitution, though he has not signaled his intentions to make any changes yet.
-In his favour there is a resurgent post-war economy, propelled by a stock market that has gained more than 150 percent in 12 months, as well as accelerated development and foreign investment in government securities.
+He is hoping to get 150 seats in the parliament election to give him a two-thirds majority and the ability to change the constitution, though he has not signaled any changes yet.
+In his favour there is a resurgent post-war economy, propelled by a stock market up 150 percent in 12 months, as well as accelerated development and foreign investment in government securities.
 Sri Lankans are likely to reward Rajapakse with a big win though he may find the hard work has just started.